plotly/plotly.github.io/_posts/scientific/2016-07-07-how-to-make-a-heatmap.md

 state: active
 tags: scientific
 order: 2
-meta_description: Create a heatmap using the the Plotly 2.0 data visualization tool
+meta_description: Create a heatmap using the the Chart Studio data visualization tool
 popularity: featured
 carouselimageurl:
-actioncall: How to Make a Heatmap in Plotly 2.0
+actioncall: How to Make a Heatmap in Chart Studio
 actioncall-url: https://plot.ly/alpha/workspace/?fid=plotly2_demo:11

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/heatmaps/) or [R](https://plot.ly/r/heatmaps/).